Metal Building Base Conditions

 with Flashing

-This method uses a painted trim piece for the wall paneling to sit atop – attached to a low base girt.
+This base condition uses a painted trim piece for the wall paneling to sit atop – attached to a low base girt.
 This method can be used in situations where a full slab is not being poured and only piers are being used to support the building or when wall panels will not extend all the way down to the ground.